captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-The person I hold in contempt is you, Audrey -- you and Lieutenant Ass Lick over there -- so save the Doctor Phil “I don’t like myself” bullshit for somebody else.
+The person I hold in contempt is you, Audrey—you and Lieutenant Ass Lick over there—so save the Doctor Phil “I don’t like myself” bullshit for somebody else.

 ---

 “I don’t like myself”?!
-Show me one cop who actually does his job, sees what we see, becomes what the streets makes us become--
+Show me one cop who actually does his job, sees what we see, becomes what the streets makes us become—

 ---